oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

   * (T2) Network Attackers that additionally have full control over the network over which protocol participants communicate.
-They can read, manipulate, and spoof messages, unless these messages are properly protected by cryptographic methods (e.g., TLS).
+They can eavesdrop on, manipulate, and spoof messages, escept when these are properly protected by cryptographic methods (e.g., TLS).
+    Network attacker can also block specific messages.

 These threats conform to the threat model that was used in formal analysis efforts for OAuth [@!arXiv.1601.01229].
 Previous attacks on